vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

   Use case resumes at step 2.

-**Use case 3: List all entries**
+**Use case 3: Exit application**

 **MSS**

-1. User requests to see the list of entries
+1. User requests to exit program
-2. Green Tea shows a list of entries
+2. Green Tea exits

     Use case ends.